 |Pastels, light colours, and some delicates.|

-- Always check and clean the lint filter to maximize air flow.
+- Firstly, always check and clean the lint filter to maximize air flow.

 - Shake clothes loosely before placing in dryer.

-- Do not overload the dryer.
+- However, do not overload the dryer.
 The clothes need to tumble.
 One wash load usually equals one dryer load.